opendaylight/docs/docs/release-notes/projects/bgpcep.rst

 New and Modified Features
 =========================

-This releases provides the following new and modified features:
+This release provides the following new and modified features:

 * `BGPCEP-871 <https://jira.opendaylight.org/browse/BGPCEP-871>`_: RPC to provide PCEP session statistics
 * `BGPCEP-868 <https://jira.opendaylight.org/browse/BGPCEP-868>`_: Support for draft-ietf-idr-ext-opt-param